afran12/AFrancis-Portfolio/pages/about.md

 {% include feature/jumbotron.html objectid="ink07" %}

-{% include feature/nav-menu.html sections="About the Artist;Rights Statement" %}
+{% include feature/nav-menu.html sections="About the Artist;Rights Statement & Sharing" %}

 ## About the Artist
 Aftan Francis makes art and she travels.
 Put 'em together, and you get this page.